DaPhysikist/PHY-ML-BLE-Ground-Truth-Group-7/README.md

 - ``generate_sync_packets.m``: Generates a synthetic BLE packet and inserts it at fixed time intervals of recorded IQ samples.
 Used for time alignment.
 - ``bin2mat.m``: Converts sigmf-data (binary) file to .mat file.
 - ``tx.py``: Transmits pre-recorded IQ data from USRP.
+## Note:
+- Some plots have been commented out to compile faster and avoid crashes